-The potentially dilutive shares of the Company's common stock resulting from the assumed exercise of outstanding stock options, the vesting of Restricted Stock Units (RSUs), Market Stock Units (MSUs) and Performance Stock Units (PSUs), and the purchase of shares under the Employee Stock Purchase Program (ESPP), as determined under the treasury stock method, are excluded from the computation of diluted net loss per share because their effect would have been anti-dilutive.
+The potentially dilutive shares of the Company's common stock resulting from the assumed exercise of outstanding stock options; the vesting of Restricted Stock Units (RSUs), Market Stock Units (MSUs) and Performance Stock Units (PSUs), and the purchase of shares under the Employee Stock Purchase Program (ESPP), as determined under the treasury stock method, are included in the calculation of diluted net income per share only if their inclusion is dilutive.
 Additionally, the 3.75% Convertible Notes are included in the calculation of diluted net income per share only if their inclusion is dilutive for periods during which the notes were outstanding.